DaisyIpatzi/daisyipatzi.github.io/_projects/2024-06-01-RM-Porfolio.md

 ---
-title: "Machine Learning Module Reflection: February 2024"
+title: "Research Methods and Professional Practice: June 2024"
 subtitle: "Reflecting on Learning Outcomes and Achievements during the Module"
-date: 2024-02-14 00:00:00
+date: 2024-06-01 00:00:00
-description: "Documenting Achievements and Insights from the ML Module, at the University of Essex."
+description: "Documenting Achievements and Insights from the Research Methods and Professional Practice Module, at the University of Essex."
-featured_image: "images/demo/ML-EP.jpg"
+featured_image: "images/demo/RM.png"
 ---